massimilianobotticelli/rock-paper-scissor/README.md

 # Rock, Paper, Scissors

-The documentation for this project is available at [GitHub Pages](https://massimilianobotticelli.github.io/rock-paper-scissor/).
+The documentation for this project including how-to-start, API and diagrams, is available at [https://massimilianobotticelli.github.io/rock-paper-scissor/](https://massimilianobotticelli.github.io/rock-paper-scissor/).

 ## Description